Pabau GO app

 5. Consent and safety screening: Confirm the patient has reviewed and signed the informed consent section.
 This should cover treatment mechanism, expected onset, duration of results, potential side effects (bruising, swelling, temporary asymmetry, rare neuromuscular complications), contraindications, and cost.
 Document any questions answered or concerns raised.

-6. Post-treatment instructions and follow-up: Provide written and verbal aftercare guidance including activity restrictions (no heavy exercise, facial massage, or extreme heat for 24-48 hours post-injection).
+6. Post-treatment instructions and follow-up: Provide written and verbal aftercare guidance, including activity restrictions (no heavy exercise, facial massage, or extreme heat for 24-48 hours post-injection).
 Note when to expect results (3-7 days for Botox, up to 2 weeks for fillers) and the duration of effect.
 Schedule follow-up appointments for review and touch-ups.

 Each step creates a documented clinical record that serves as both a safety checklist and a compliance artifact during regulatory inspections or adverse event investigations.

-Aesthetic practitioners across multiple settings rely on allergan treatment records:
+Aesthetic practitioners across multiple settings rely on Allergan treatment records:

-• Dermatology and cosmetic surgery practices integrate allergan treatment records into patient charts.
+• Dermatology and cosmetic surgery practices integrate Allergan treatment records into patient charts.
 This maintains continuity when multiple dermatologists or surgeon-injectors manage the same patient.

 • Nurse practitioners and advanced practice nurses administering injectables under physician supervision must document treatments in compliance with state scope-of-practice laws and prescriber oversight requirements.